archetypalsxe/gitlab-web-peripheral-controller/README.md

   * If the database location was changed, update this in lib/settings.php

 ### Security
+* Recommend having the Apache rewrite module activated so users are not able to access where they shouldn't be
 * Database security
   * Either move the database file to a location that is not web accessible (settings.php) or
   * Allow overrides in the Apache config so that the provided .htaccess can prevent access to the database file